-If your pet shows any of these symptoms and you suspect they have eaten something poisonous, get them to the vet ASAP.
-Try to identify what the poison was and, if possible, take a sample to the vet.
-This may help them treat your pet more efficiently.
+If your pet shows any of these symptoms and you suspect they’ve eaten something poisonous, don’t hesitate, rather get them to the vet ASAP.
+Also try identify what the poison was and, if possible, take a sample to the vet.
+If you this, you might in fact help them treat your pet more efficiently.

-Understanding what foods are safe for dogs and cats is the best way to protect them from eating something toxic.
-But if the worst should happen, you’ll be thankful you’ve got adequate pet insurance to help cover the vet bill.
+Understanding what foods are safe for dogs and cats is important because it’s the best way to protect them from eating something toxic.
+But if the worst should happen, you’ll be thankful you have adequate pet insurance to help cover the vet bills.

 You might be wondering if pet insurance is worth it… if so, read do I really need pet insurance to understand how much this can protect your pet.
 Besides, if you get your PD Insurance pet care plan online, you’ll get one or more months of free pet insurance.